MicrosoftDocs/edge-developer/microsoft-edge/web-platform/os-regional-settings.md

 #### The Always option (not recommended)

-If **Always** is selected, the user is exposed to the full set of risks noted earlier: the potential to be easily signaled out for fingerprinting, and also to potentially see website language-processing problems and inconsistencies.
-However, the user's OS preferences will be made available to the website without any limitations or restrictions, to be sure their preferences are respected.
+If **Always** is selected, the user's OS regional preferences will be provided to the Website without any limitations or restrictions.
+The user may be exposed to additionall fingerprinting and to Website compatibility problems (inconsistent use of language and formatting).
+See below "Avoiding potential misuse" section.)